homer0/packages/packages/personal/oxlint-config/docs/rule-differences.md

 - JSDoc has no initial profile.
 - Rules without a native Oxlint equivalent are omitted rather than provided through JavaScript plugins.

+## Intentional omissions and approximations

+The initial profile is native-only.
+Unsupported `import-x` rules for dependency checks, package boundaries, path cleanup, resolution, and ordering are omitted; import ordering remains formatter-owned.
+Unsupported Node compatibility and dependency rules are also omitted rather than approximated with JavaScript plugins.

+There is no JSDoc profile.
+Oxlint's native JSDoc support is intentionally deferred because it does not cover the existing validation policy.
+React's obsolete JSX-use rules are covered by Oxlint's unused-variable analysis; `react/no-deprecated` can only be partially covered by optional type-aware `typescript/no-deprecated` when project typings mark an API as deprecated.

 ## Native equivalents

 | ESLint rule                                              | Oxlint rule                                              |